-By applying an affine transformation, $R$ can be made $O(\sqrt{n}$.
-We note that from a warm start both the Ball Walk and Hit-and-Run have a mixing time of $\widetilde{O}(n^{2}R^{2})$ \cite{KLS97,LV3}.
-While our bound is likely not the best polynomial bound for CHAR, in Section \ref{sec:Lower-bound}, we show that it is necessarily higher than the bound for hit-and-run.
+By applying an affine transformation, $R$ can be made $O(\sqrt{n})$ (see \cite{CV2015}, \cite{KLS97}, \cite{LV2}).
+We note that from a warm start, both the Ball Walk and Hit-and-Run have a mixing time of $O^*(n^{2}R^{2})$ \cite{KLS97,LV3}.
+While our bound is likely not the best polynomial bound for CHAR, in Section \ref{sec:Lower-bound}, we show that it is necessarily higher than the bound for Hit-and-Run.

 Concurrently and independently, Narayanan and Srivastava~\cite{narayanan2020mixing} also proved a polynomial bound on the mixing rate of Coordinate Hit-and-Run, with a different proof.
-They showed that CHAR mixes in $\tilde{O}(n^7R_1^4)$ steps where $R_1$ is the smallest number s.t., $B_\infty \subseteq K \subseteq R_1 B_\infty$, i.e., the cube sandwiching ratio ($R_1$ can be larger than $R$ in our theorem by a factor of $\sqrt{n}$).
-This quantity $R_1$ can be bounded by $O(n)$ after an affine transformation.
+They showed that CHAR mixes in $O^*(n^7R_1^4)$ steps where $R_1$ is the smallest number s.t., $B_\infty \subseteq K \subseteq R_1 B_\infty$, i.e., the cube sandwiching ratio ($R_1$ can be larger than $R$ in our theorem by a factor of $\sqrt{n}$).
+After an affine transformation, $R_1$ can be bounded by $O(n)$.